sled-rs/sled-rs.github.io/perf.md

 fairness"](https://github.com/Amanieu/parking_lot/blob/4cb93a3268fcf79c823a3d860047e3e88c626b51/src/mutex.rs#L20-L35)
 where fairness measures are taken occasionally, which adds a very low amount of overhead while achieving a useful amount of fairness in many situations.

+Combatting sarvation is also a vital aspect of a high quality scheduler.

 ### scheduling